Vyral/base-template/_posts/2021-11-05-another-way-to-build-wealth-through-real-estate.md

 You can do some very positive things for your college student through real estate.
 If you have a kid in college now or is going to college next year, purchasing an investment property for them to live in could bring you a ton of financial benefits.

 **Your travel would be tax-deductible**, for one.
-Additionally, you’ll be able to get the benefits of depreciation on your taxes, write off mortgage interest to offset your income, and more.
+Additionally, you’ll get the benefits of depreciation on your taxes, write off mortgage interest to offset your income, and more.
 There are a lot more hidden benefits to owning income properties than people realize.&nbsp;

 Before you make the leap to buying an investment property for your college-aged child, consider a few things.
 If your child ends up deciding to transfer or drop out of school altogether, that could leave you in a tricky spot.
 Make sure your agent has a “love it or leave it” program if you have any concerns.